muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 have multiple members that are the same value, and any duplicates may or may not exist at consecutive ordinal positions.

+## Lot

+A **Lot** value is characterized by an **Array** value such that every *member* value of the latter is any **Pair** value; it is the same as an **Array** in every way aside from this member type restriction.

+The **Lot** possrep is an idiomatic generalization of a discrete homogeneous collection, such that any given MUON syntax can choose to just have **Lot** as a fundamental syntax, and then any other possreps for discrete homogeneous collections can be represented just as a **Lot** plus a plain unary type cast in the form of a **Pair** possrep.

+The intended use of the **Lot** possrep is to represent a value expression node for selecting at runtime a value of any of the other discrete homogeneous collection types where their member values or multiplicities are defined by arbitrarily complex sub-expressions.

 # LESS-COLLECTIVE SECONDARY DATA TYPE POSSREPS

 ## Fraction